eigenbooks/bayes-missing-manual/_sources/math-prereq.md

 (relative-odds)=
 ## Relative odds

 Gambling predates the development of probability theory.
 It turns out that gamblers have a very intuitive and effective way of describing their belief that an event will occur.
 This is known as the relative odds.
-Often just referred to as the ‘odds’, but it is important to note that odds are always relative.
+Often just referred to as *the odds*, but it is important to note that odds are always relative.

 Probability and odds are not the same thing.
 In some simple cases you can convert back and forth between odds and probability, in other more complex situations the conversion does not work.
 Ultimately it is easier for mathematicians to use probability for derivations and proofs, and not odds, so most textbooks follow this precedence and use probability.

 This manual is for day-to-day users of Bayes theorem, so we will choose to utilize the easier form of the theorem that uses relative odds.
-The odds form of the theorem uses multiplication.
+The odds form of the theorem uses multiplication that you can do in your head.
 The probability form of the theorem uses integrals that are not solvable.
 I’ll let you decide which form is best for you.
 See the [theory section](theory) if you really want to learn how to derive Bayes theorem in its different forms.

 Odds are a relative measure of belief.
 In layman's terms you may represent odds by saying I think rain today is twice as likely as sunshine.
 Quantitatively odds are a ratio.
 For example, the relative odds of rain today to sunshine is 2 to 1.
 Other equivalent representations of the same odds are 2/1, or 2.0, or 2:1 (pronounced two to one).